datanav/docs/datatype/asset.rst

 =====
 Asset
 =====
-Items or resources, such as valubales, machinery, or real estate
+Items or resources, such as valuables, machinery, or real estate

 System by system type
 ^^^^^^^^^^^^^^^^^^^^^